marthac63/Pokemon-Exploratory-Analysis/README.md

 Dataset https://www.kaggle.com/datasets/mariotormo/complete-pokemon-dataset-updated-090420

 Hypothesis:
-A Pokemons Type will affect its Stats.
+A Pokemons Type will affect its Stats, And there are certain types that are must haves for your team.

 Question:
 What is the Pokemon Dream Team to beat the game?